[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 Note: Visa and passport charges may not be an allowable direct cost on all sponsored projects.
 Departments are responsible for reviewing the agency and award terms and conditions and consulting the respective grant accountant in Accounting Services to determine allowability.

-Personal expenses including entertainment, dry cleaning or laundry, medical supplies, childcare, or kennel expenses for a pet will not be reimbursed.
-Business related expenses that are allowable may require the Travel Exception Form.
+Personal expenses including entertainment, medical supplies, childcare, or kennel expenses for a pet will not be reimbursed.
+Business-related expenses for dry cleaning or laundry are allowed for trips in duration of five or more days.
+Business-related expenses that are allowable may require the Travel Exception Form.

 8. Registration/Membership Fees

-Conference registrations and membership fees should be paid through a purchase order or on a procurement card when possible.
+Conference registrations and membership fees must be on a procurement card (PCard) whenever possible.
 Reimbursement is allowable when the fees are charged to the employee's travel card or paid from the employee's personal funds.
 A receipt must accompany the travel voucher.
 Membership fees must be processed in accordance with OP 72.16, Memberships.

 Meals included in the registration fees must be deducted from the daily per diem.
 Entertainment or other personal expense items included in the registration fee are not allowable and must be deducted from the reimbursement request.